-authorized representatives of the parties have
+IN WITNESS WHEREO F, the authorized representatives of the parties have

-executed this Agreement on this day of 20
+executed this Agreement on this day of20

 LESSEE: LESSOR:

-DOADD OF DECENTO OF THE (F.III.)

 BOARD OF REGENTS OF THE NEVADA SYSTEM OF HIGHER (Full legal name of Lessor)

 EDUCATION

 on behalf of (Name of Institution)

-Bv: Bv:
+Pv.
+Dv.

 By: (signature) By: (signature)

+(0.9 (englished)

+(minted near)

 (printed name) (printed name)

-, ,

-(titlo) /titlo)

 (title) (title)

 Distribution: 1 copy for Institution